andrenth/srsly/README.md

 correct location, or use bind-mounts to mirror the system files into the chroot area.

-Once the chroot environment is ready, you must configure it.
+Once the chroot environment is ready, you must configure srsly.
 Please refer to the `srslyd(8)`, `srslyd.conf(5)` and `srsly(1)` manual pages.
 Afterwards, simply run